 To do this, you need your Xen or KVM VM host registered to the Uyuni Server, and have the libvirtd service running on the host.
-For traditional clients, you also need the mgr-cfg-actions package installed on your Uyuni Server.

 In the Uyuni Web UI, navigate to Systems > System List, and click on the VM host for the guests you want to manage.
 Navigate to the Virtualization tab to see all guests registered to this host, and access the management functions.